CyVerse-learning-materials/foss-2019/Containers/biocontainers.rst

 ..
 Note:: You can also search for the name of the tool you want.
 Be sure that you choose images the belong to the BioContainers organization.
 There will be many other options available on DockerHub.
 BioContainers is a trusted source.

 The second image in this search results list is 'vcftools'.
 Select 'vcftools' and you will see the repo page for this tool.
 The 'docker pull' command can be copied from the overview page; however, there is no tag specified.
 To see the available versions, select the tags tab at the top of the page.
-You will need to supply the tag of the version you want following a colon at the end of your docker pull command
+You will need to supply the tag of the version you want following a colon at the end of your docker pull command to get a specific version.

 .. code-block:: bash